This is the EIB Network and the Limbaugh Institute for Advanced Conservative Studies.

 According to research conducted by Professor Don Easterbrook, Western Washington University last November, the oceans and global temperatures are correlated.

-The oceans have a cycle, he says, in which the warm and they warm and cool cyclically.
+The oceans have a cycle, he says, in which they warm and cool cyclically.

 The most important one is the Pacific Decadal Oscillation, or the PDO, about which we've been told by our own climate specialist Dr. Roy Spencer.